fujaba/fulibFx/README.md

 ## 🌍 Routes

 Routes are the way to navigate between views.
-In order to set up routes to different views, you have to create a class where the routes will be defined.
+To set up routes to different views, you have to create a class where the routes will be defined.

-Inside of the class you have to create a field for each route you want to define.
+Inside the class, you have to create a field for each route you want to define.
 The field has to be annotated with `@Route(route = "...")` and has to be of type `Provider<T>`, where `T` is the controller which should be displayed at the route.

 If the path of the route isn't specified, the name of the field will be used as the route name.

+The example below uses Dagger to inject the controllers into the routing class.
+If you don't want to use dependency injection, you can also create the providers manually.

 ```java

 public class Routing {

     @Inject
     @Route(route = "")